More information on our UK animal welfare

-Last updated: 1/8/2019
+Last updated: 30/09/2020

 Animal welfare is important to us and to our customers.
 We are committed to working responsibly in this area and to continue to progress and influence best practice in our supply chain.

-Our Livestock Requirements are species specific and broadly cover all aspects of animal rearing including health, welfare, feed, production systems, environment, stocking, transport and slaughter, all-encompassing the Five Freedoms proposed by the Farm Animal Welfare Council.
+Our Tesco Welfare Approved (TWA) livestock requirements ensure transparency across our supply chains and are designed and regularly reviewed to drive improvement.
+They are species-specific and broadly cover all aspects of animal rearing including health, welfare, feed, production systems, environment, stocking, transport and slaughter, all encompassing the Five Freedoms proposed by the Farm Animal Welfare Committee.
 The livestock covered in these requirements include dairy, beef, lamb, poultry, eggs, pigs and aquaculture species.
-These requirements stipulate that 100% of farms are assured to a recognised farm assurance standard including Red Tractor certification and in addition satisfy our Tesco specific requirements which cover further improvements in animal welfare.
+100% of our farms must comply with a recognised farm assurance standard, such as Red Tractor (or an in-country scheme compliant with both EN ISO/IEC 17065:2012 certification requirements and benchmarked for equivalence with Red Tractor) in addition to satisfying our TWA requirements which cover further improvements in animal welfare.

-Stall and/or tether housing is not permitted.
-Our egg production is from free-range and indoor housed hens, we have committed to stop sourcing eggs from caged hens by 2025.
-We do not allow tethering or tail docking of cattle, veal crates, battery cages or high stocking numbers in any species including fish.
+Stall and/or tether housing is not permitted in our pork supply chain.
+Our egg production is from free-range and indoor housed hens; we have committed to stop sourcing eggs from caged hens by 2025.
+We do not allow routine tethering of cattle, veal crates, non-enriched cages or high stocking numbers in any species including fish.

 Within our requirements we actively exclude or are working to reduce the need for routine management procedures such as tail docking.
-Where procedures are carried out this is done on a veterinary risk assessed basis and to welfare standards exceeding legislative requirements.
+Where procedures are carried out this is done on a veterinary risk assessed basis and to welfare standards exceeding legislative requirements, including but not limited to requirements with regard to use of anaesthesia and pain relief in defined instances.
 We are committed to finding alternatives to these procedures and looking at research to explore genetics, nutrition, environmental management and enrichment as preferred alternatives.
 For example, we are working with suppliers to eliminate the need for beak trimming in commercial layers and supporting our EU pork producers to explore alternative castration management strategies.
-Beak trimming in commercial meat chickens, dubbing of cockerels, fin clipping of fin fish and mulesing in lambs are not allowed in our requirements.
+Beak trimming in commercial meat chickens, dubbing of cockerels, fin clipping of fin fish, tail docking of cattle and mulesing in lambs are not allowed in our supply chains.

 At Tesco we recognise the importance of antibiotics in both human and animal medicine and the threat from improper use in livestock supply chains.
 We already encourage our producers to optimise welfare, health, hygiene, husbandry and biosecurity of animals and avoid the need to use antibiotic treatment unless the welfare of an animal is compromised.

+By working with our supplier partners and industry experts, we have defined 8 on-going commitments.
 Details of our antibiotic reduction commitments and progress against these can be found here.